Headquarters: Martial arts

-In Japanese budō martial arts such as karate, judo, aikido, kendo, etc., there is usually a headquarters for each organization or region.
-The Japanese word honbu (本部) is generally used for that, also outside Japan.
-Sometimes they refer to these headquarters as honbu dojo (本部道場) in which dojo (道場) is a facility provided for practicing discipline, the training ground.
-Sometimes honbu is written as hombu, the way it is pronounced, but the Hepburn transcription is honbu in which the 'n' is a syllabic n.
+In Japanese martial arts such as karate, judo, aikido, and kendo, each organization or region typically has a headquarters.
+The Japanese word honbu (本部) is generally used, both in Japan and other countries.
+Honbu are sometimes referred to as honbu dōjō (本部道場).
+Honbu can also be written as hombu, the way it is pronounced, but the Hepburn transcription is "honbu" in which the 'n' is a syllabic n.